fe-data/fe-docs/docs/apps/admin.rst

 Settings
 --------
-First make sure you have configured the ``Settings for the FE Admin app`` in the `settings <../getting-started/settings.html#settings-for-the-fe-admin-app>`_ of the plugin.
+First make sure you have configured the ``REST API settings`` in the `settings <../getting-started/settings.html#rest-api-settings>`_ of the plugin.

 You can share the qrcode on the settings page of the plugin with the App to configure the :guilabel:`Server URL` and :guilabel:`API Key` parameters.
 Email the configuration qrcode as an attachment to the user, which can than be shared with the App to configure it.
 Still the other parameters have be configured manually.

 Users of the App need an account in the WordPress environment.
+The App uses WordPress application password.
+You can either create 1 WordPress user and use a single application password for all clients or an application password per client.
+But you can also create a WordPress user for each client with an application password.
+In WordPress you can then easily revoke the rights per client.
+The API KEY can be used as a kind of kill switch.
+By changing this, all clients will be blocked.
 If the user doesn't have the role of '*admin*', you have to make sure to authorize the use in the `Authorization settings <../getting-started/settings.html#authorization-settings>`_.

 Usage
 -----